Skardyy/Aqw-UltraSpeaker-Helper/README.md

 # Aqw-UltraSpeaker-Helper
 a script to help people kill UltraSpeaker without losing their minds

+# Before
+make sure you have autohotkey installed so you can run the script :)

 # How
 all you need is to choose which class you're using apply and then hit q (change it at will in the code) and the gui will tell you if you need to taunt or zone